-629.1.
-Uranium hexafluoride is a radioactive material having significant chemical hazard where, however, the United Nations Recommendations require that the radioactive nature of the substance take precedence and the chemical hazard be treated subsidiary to the radioactive risk [8].
-Depending on the degree of enrichment and amount of fissile uranium, uranium hexafluoride may be transported, from the radiological standpoint, in excepted, industrial packages, Type A, Type B(U) or Type B(M) packages.
+631.1.
+Uranium hexafluoride is a radioactive material having a significant chemical hazard.
+However, the United Nations Recommendations require that the radioactive nature of the substance take precedence and that the chemical hazard be treated subsidiary to the radiological risk [12].
+Depending on the degree of enrichment and the amount of fissile uranium present, uranium hexafluoride may be transported, from the radiological standpoint, in excepted, industrial packages, and in Type A, Type B(U) or Type B(M) packages.
 Thus, the radiological and fissile properties of uranium hexafluoride are covered by other aspects of the Transport Regulations.
-However, many of the requirements for uranium hexafluoride imposed by way of ISO 7195 [14] and by the requirements now embodied in the Transport Regulations do not relate to the radiological and fissile hazards posed by uranium hexafluoride, but to the physical properties and also to the chemical toxic hazard of the material when released to the atmosphere and reacted with water or water vapour.
+However, many of the requirements for uranium hexafluoride imposed by way of ISO 7195 [18] and by the requirements now embodied in the Transport Regulations do not relate to the radiological and fissile hazards posed by uranium hexafluoride, but to the physical properties and also to the chemical toxic hazard of the material when released to the atmosphere and reacted with water or water vapour.
 In addition, since these packagings are pressurized during loading and unloading operations, they have to comply with pressure vessel regulations, although they are not pressurized under normal transport conditions.
-The requirements specified in paras 629-632 of the Transport Regulations are focused on these concerns and not on radiological and fissile hazards.
-Other applicable requirements of the Transport Regulations relating to the radiological and fissile nature of the uranium hexafluoride being packaged and transported, found elsewhere in the Transport Regulations, are vital to providing proper safety during handling and transport and should therefore be taken into account in both the packaging and transport of uranium hexafluoride.
+The requirements specified in paras 631-634 of the Transport Regulations are focused on these concerns and not on radiological and fissile hazards.
+Other applicable requirements of the Transport Regulations relating to the radiological and fissile natures of the uranium hexafluoride being packaged and transported, found elsewhere in the Transport Regulations, are vital to providing proper safety during handling and transport and should therefore be taken into account in both the packaging and transport of uranium hexafluoride.